sathishreddy-np/fastway/README.md

 # Fastway

-This repository contains the source code for the Fastway project.
+This repository contains the source code for the Fastway project by SATHISH KUMAR REDDY NUKA PAPU GARI.

 ## Installation